-The Club runs instruction days and weekends using either professional or club member instructors.
+The club runs instruction days and weekends using either professional or club member instructors.
 There is usually at least one instructional weekend for beginners.
 Instructionals may also be held for tourers, advanced telemarkers, skaters, snow campers and potential leaders.
 All instruction is based on learning being fun and is held in a positive and encouraging environment.
-Come along, as they are one of the highlights of the season and great social occasions.

 Back country ski touring trips ranging from leisurely day touring to extended snow camping trips.